cancerberoSgx/javascript-sample-projects/civilization-vibe-coding/build_prompts.md

 ## zoom with wheel
 A user can move mouse to a tile and use mouse wheel to zoom in and out.
 Current tile must be keep on the same place

+## scroll drag
+a user can scroll up&down the map by drag and drop on top of it

 # TODO: